lyz-code/blue-book/docs/regicide.md

 # Variations

-Each game is different and changeling despite your experience, even so, I've thought that to make it even more varied and rich, the players can use one or many of the next expansions:
+Each game is different and challenging despite your experience, even so, I've thought that to make it even more varied and rich, the players can use one or many of the next expansions: